ChristophRaab/DSN/README.md

 tar -xzf office31.tar.gz
 ```

-- Move the three folders composing the dataset in a new directory "data":
+- Move the three folders composing the dataset in a new directory "dataset":
 ```
 mkdir data
-mv amazon dslr webcam ./data
+mv amazon dslr webcam ./dataset
 ```

 - Train with default parameters: